lagessiehcs/expense-tracker/README.md

 Have fun settling expenses with your friends!

 ## Ideas
+* Save data so that users and groups survive after the programm is terminated
 * Apply visitor for tasks such as adding user to group.